ringcentral/ringcentral-api-docs/docs/meetings/embeddable.md

 ### Listen schedule meeting result

-To receive a schedule meeting result event, you can subscribe to events using `window.addEventListner` filtering on `rc-adapter-message-response`.
+To receive a schedule meeting result event, you can subscribe to events using `window.addEventListner` and filtering on `rc-adapter-message-response` message type.

 === "Javascript"
     ```javascript